SigMaNet: One Laplacian to Rule Them All: Abstract

 \section{Abstract}

-This paper introduces \rete{}, a generalized Graph Convolutional Network (GCN) capable of handling both undirected and directed graphs with weights not restricted in sign and magnitude.
-The cornerstone of \signum{} is the introduction of a generalized Laplacian matrix: the \textit{\laplaciano{}} ($L^{\sigma}$).
-The adoption of such a matrix allows us to bridge a gap in the current literature by extending the theory of spectral GCNs to directed graphs with both positive and negative weights. $L^{\sigma}$ exhibits several desirable properties not enjoyed by the traditional Laplacian matrices on which several state-of-the-art architectures are based.
-In particular, $L^{\sigma}$ is completely parameter-free, which is not the case of Laplacian operators such as the \textit{Magnetic Laplacian} $L^{(q)}$, where the calibration of the parameter $q$ is an essential yet problematic component of the operator. $L^{\sigma}$ simplifies the approach, while also allowing for a natural interpretation of the signs of the edges in terms of their directions.
-The versatility of the proposed approach is amply demonstrated experimentally; the proposed network \rete{} turns out to be competitive in all the tasks we considered, regardless of the graph structure.
+This paper introduces \rete{}, a generalized Graph Convolutional Network (GCN) capable of handling both undirected and directed graphs with weights not restricted in sign nor magnitude.
+The cornerstone of \rete{} is the \textit{\laplaciano{}} ($L^{\sigma}$), a new Laplacian matrix that we introduce {\em ex novo} in this work. $L^{\sigma}$ allows us to bridge a gap in the current literature by extending the theory of spectral GCNs to (directed) graphs with both positive and negative weights. $L^{\sigma}$ exhibits several desirable properties not enjoyed by other Laplacian matrices on which several state-of-the-art architectures are based, among which encoding the edge direction and weight in a clear and natural way that is not negatively affected by the weight magnitude. $L^{\sigma}$ is also completely parameter-free, which is not the case of other Laplacian operators such as, e.g., the \textit{Magnetic Laplacian}.
+The versatility and the performance of our proposed approach is amply demonstrated via computational experiments.
+Indeed, our results show that, for at least a metric, \rete{} achieves the best performance in 15 out of 21 cases and either the first- or second-best performance in 21 cases out of 21, even when compared to architectures that are either more complex or that, due to being designed for a narrower class of graphs, should---but do not---achieve a better performance.